esg-epfl-apc/astro-archive/README.md

 can try hess data first
 then, also try LS

+### providing storage/compute resource context to the workflow

+* with input paramters - but not directly passing credentials

+* with extra metadata defining env variables

 ### rucio plugin in galaxy

 auth for rucio? using single user